MuriloMarquesSantos/gobarber-web/README.md

 This project is a barber app, in which you are able to login an manage your appointments.

+This project is still in progress and in the next section you can find more details about future tasks to be implemented.

 ## Future tasks